 The Magic Formula is an investing strategy designed by Joel Greenblatt, a professor and former hedge fund manager.
 According to Mr. Greenblatt, the strategy averaged returns of 30%/year.
 Learn the strategy below.
-Also addressed is whether the strategy still works (and whether Greenblatt’s numbers are accurate), potential variations of the strategy and things to consider when utilizing the magic investing formula.
+Also addressed is whether the strategy still works (and whether Greenblatt’s numbers are accurate), potential variations of the strategy, and things to consider when utilizing the magic investing formula.

-Greenblatt is an American professor and former hedge fund manager who attained extraordinary profits while presiding over Gotham Capital between 1985 and 2006.
+Greenblatt is an American professor and former hedge fund manager who attained respectable profits while presiding over Gotham Capital between 1985 and 2006.
 During that the time the fund returned 40% annualized.
 Greenblatt used a number of strategies to attain these results.
 Some of those strategies are laid out in his book, You Can Be a Stock Market Genius.
-That book contained some more advanced strategies, which explains why it didn’t become as popular as his Magic Formula strategy, which has a simpler premise.
+That book contains some advanced strategies, which explains why it didn’t become as popular as his Magic Formula strategy, which has a simpler premise.

 Greenblatt is predominantly a value investor.
 This type of investing philosophy looks for mispricing in the market, buying stocks that are priced cheaply compared to the future prospects of the business, or that are cheap compared to what the upside in the stock price is.
 Value investing requires a valuation of what a stock is actually worth (or could be worth) relative to what it is trading at now.

 Of course, the secret sauce for any successful value investor lies in how they calculate their valuation.
 Some investors rely on estimating future cash flows while others eschew future growth or focus on present earnings.

 The Magic Formula For Stock Investing